Joe Sam Queen

-Joe Sam Queen (born June 18, 1950) is a North Carolina politician and architect.
+Joe Sam Queen (born June 18, 1950) is a North American Democratic Party politician and architect from North Carolina.
 He has served in both the North Carolina Senate and the North Carolina House of Representatives.

 Political career

 Queen represented the state's 47th Senate district, including constituents in Avery, Haywood, Madison, McDowell, Mitchell and Yancey counties.
 He was first elected in 2002, serving in the 2003-2004 session before being defeated in 2004 by former Yancey County commissioner Keith Presnell.
 Queen then defeated Presnell in 2006 and again in 2008.
 In 2010, he lost a bid for reelection to Ralph Hise.

 He was elected to the North Carolina House in 2012, defeating Mike Clampitt, and defeated Clampitt again in 2014.
 He began his second term in the North Carolina House of Representatives (his 5th total term in the General Assembly) on January 14, 2015.
 He represented the 119th district, including constituents in Jackson, Swain and Haywood counties.
 He was defeated for reelection by Mike Clampitt in the 2016 general election.
 In the 2018 general election, Queen defeated Clampitt in a rematch to gain back his seat.
 In the 2020 general election, Queen lost to Clampitt.

 Queen has served as the vice-chairman of the Aging Committee and was a voting member of committees on Agriculture, Transportation, Appropriations, Appropriations General Government, Judiciary II and Regulatory Reform.
 He was a vocal leader in the call to expand Medicaid in North Carolina and issues such as raising teacher pay.
 He is adamantly against fracking in North Carolina and has made strong public remarks against it.